taqtiqa-mark/claws/README.md

 With the required software installed and configured it's time to prepare to build the infrastructure and upload the required software.

-1. If you have a containerlab topology file that you'd like to upload as part of the work flow, include it in the ```cl_topology_images``` folder where ansible will automatically pick it up.
+1. If you have a containerlab topology file that you'd like to upload as part of the work flow, include it in the ```cl_topology``` folder where ansible will automatically pick it up.
-1. If you have docker images that need to be uploaded because the image is not publically available from docker or because you have a special usecase, include it in the ```cl_topology_images``` folder and it will automatically upload those images.
+1. If you have docker images that need to be uploaded because the image is not publically available from docker or because you have a special usecase, include it in the ```cl_images``` folder and it will automatically upload those images.
 1. Build the infrastructure:

     ```shell
-    terraform init
+    tofu init
-    terraform plan
+    tofu plan
+    tofu apply
+    # OR
-    terraform apply OR terraform apply --auto-approve
+    tofu apply --auto-approve
     ```

     Besides building the infrastucture Terraform/OpenTofu is also performing a few things behind the scenes.
 It creates a key pair for the EC2 instance and places it in the local directory so ansible and the end user can manage the instance.  *KEEP THIS SAFE, THIS GRANTS ACCESS TO A USER WITH SUDO PRIVILAGES*.
 In addition, a shell file is made executable along with the public IP address of the instance so ansible knows how to log into it.
 Lastly a custom user has been created so no matter which instance type you choose the username is ubiquitous across environments.